SoftwareAG/c8y-docs/content/web/application-configuration-bundle/branding-and-languages.md

 ### Branding and language customization

-Using [application options](#application-options), each tenant can customize the look and feel of built-in applications and add or replace the languages available in the applications.
-As described in [Application options](#application-options), the underlying mechanism is static hosted web application.
+Using [application options](/web/application-configuration/#application-options), each tenant can customize the look and feel of built-in applications and add or replace the languages available in the applications.
+As described in [Application options](/web/application-configuration/#application-options), the underlying mechanism is static hosted web application.

-In this tutorial we are publishing 2 web applications:
+In this tutorial we are publishing two web applications:

 * `public-options`, where the JSON file containing the configuration will be stored
 * `ui-assets`, where any required assets will be hosted: images, favicon and translation files